 Freelance Work in the Legal Industry

-Emerging technology, budget-conscious clients and new ways of doing business have opened the door for a whole new breed of legal professional in the millennium: the freelancer or virtual worker.
-As legal professionals forge new ways of doing business, a growing number of law firms and legal employers are outsourcing legal work to freelancers to handle work overflow, bring in new expertise and serve clients more cost-effectively.
+Emerging technology, budget-conscious clients, and new ways of doing business have opened the door for a whole new breed of legal professional in the millennium: the freelancer or virtual worker.
+As legal professionals forge new ways of doing business, a growing number of law firms and legal employers are outsourcing legal work to freelancers to handle work overflow, bring in new expertise, and serve clients more cost-effectively.

 What Is a Freelancer?

-Freelance Careers in the Law
+Freelance Careers in the Legal Industry

 Advantages of Freelancing